gicentre/litvis/documents/tutorials/geoTutorials/geoGenerating.md

 ^^^elm v=(paris "Mercator" (projection [ prType mercator ]))^^^
 ^^^elm v=(paris "Transverse Mercator" (projection [ prType transverseMercator ]))^^^

-## 3. Generate a Tissot's Indicatrix file.
+## 3. Generate a Tissot's Indicatrix file

 The example of the single small circle above shows that a circle is a useful visual indicator of distortion as we have a clear 'reference' with which to compare distorted shapes.
 We can project small circles at regular intervals across the globe to gain a more systematic impression of distortion. _Tissot's indicatrices_ are defined as circles of infinitesimal diameter that are projected from geographical (longitude,latitude) space to projected space.
 We can simulate Tissot's indicatrices by generating a geoJSON object containing a grid of small circles: